ltguillaume/droidshows/readme.md

 \+ Animations that help understand the app's structure
 \+ Backup/restore database
 \* Date/time format according to locale
-\* Big performance improvement for Overview activity: is almost instant (values are kept up-to-date in series table)
+\* Big performance improvement for Overview activity (values are kept up-to-date in series table)
 \* Some progress dialogs cancelable
 \* Update of all shows continues when navigating away from DroidShows
 \* Screen off/rotating screen/navigating away from app during update kinda OK now